CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-message-events.md

-# REST API: Retrieve events for a message id sent with Marketing Suite
+# REST API: GET message events

 If you are interested in the events of a message sent with Marketing Suite you can make a GET request to the following URL: